Mocap-2-to-3: Multi-view Lifting for Monocular Motion Recovery with 2D Pretraining: Method

-With the motion prior established, we fine-tune the 2D diffusion model during the second stage to enforce multi-view consistency.
-This stage facilitates learning of canonical human motion representations.
+With the motion prior established, the standalone 2D Motion Diffusion model cannot ensure geometric consistency across views.
+Therefore, in the second stage, we fine-tune the 2D Motion Diffusion model with multi-view 2D supervision derived from 3D motion to enforce cross-view consistency for coherent 3D motion reconstruction.
+This stage further enables the model to learn canonical representations of human motion.

-During fine-tuning, the number of viewpoints $V$ is set to 4, including a primary camera $V_{0}$ (used for inference) and three virtual cameras.
-For testing, the additional virtual viewpoints are chosen from test set camera perspectives.
-In practice, arbitrary viewpoints from the 2D pretraining stage can be incorporated to construct a virtual multi-view system.
-Camera configuration details are provided in App.
-B.2.
+During fine-tuning, the number of viewpoints $V$ is set to 4, including a primary camera $\mathcal{V}_{0}$ (used for inference) and three virtual cameras whose poses are randomly sampled from the camera poses seen during the pretraining stage.
+Camera configuration details are provided in the supplementary material.
 To train the Multi-view Diffusion model $\mathcal{D}_{mv}$, we project 3D motion into each camera view to obtain geometrically consistent 2D motion ground truth.
 As no image pairs are required as input, we can apply random augmentations to existing 3D motion, including rotation, translation, and camera viewpoint augmentation (e.g., modifying pitch, yaw, roll, and distance).
 This enables large-scale virtual data generation from limited samples, enhancing model generalization.

 The multi-view generation model~\cite{kapon2024mas} independently generates motions across views but lacks explicit consistency constraints.
 In our framework, we initialize $\mathcal{D}_{2D}$ with pre-trained weights and incorporate View Attention layers to enforce multi-view consistency.
-For motion capture, the model takes both noise and the 2D motion embedding $\mathcal{M}_{0} \in \mathbb{R} ^{T\times J\times 2} $ from $V_{0}$ as input.
+For \textbf{motion capture}, the model accepts Gaussian noise $\epsilon$, the primary view's 2D motion embedding $\mathcal{M}_{0} \in \mathbb{R} ^{T\times J\times 2} $, and camera embeddings (including camera intrinsics $\mathcal{K} \in \mathbb{R} ^{V\times 4} $ and extrinsics $\mathcal{RT} \in \mathbb{R} ^{V\times 3} $) as its input.
 Geometrically consistent virtual-view 2D motions (see Sec.~3.3 for motion representation details) are generated from $\mathcal{M}_{0}$ and subsequently triangulated into 3D motions.